Active Communities resources

 - The '10 Today' audio exercise routines have been designed to help older people stay active at home are available on demand from BBC Sounds and broadcast live on BB Radio 5 Live Sports Extra

 - Free support pack for older people during COVID-19 with a variety of activities available to keep moving at home.

-- NEW - People with long term health conditions are even more impacted by Covid-19. #WeAreUndefeatable has lots of information to people keep active safely during this time.
+- People with long term health conditions are even more impacted by Covid-19. #WeAreUndefeatable has lots of information to people keep active safely during this time.

 Disabled persons activity